 I get antsy if I’ve not been able to spend time writing articles or working out new strategies for clients.
 I need that particular stimulation to feel good about my week.

 When we are successful in our Zone of Genius, we experience what Mihaly Csikszentmihalyi calls “flow”.

-Your zone of genius isn’t just important for satisfaction.
+Your Zone of Genius isn’t just important for satisfaction.

-When you want your business to stick around for the long term, to build something sustainable and maybe to scale up to a more profitable business, you need to be working in your zone of genius.
-Not just because this will be more fun, more intrinsically interesting and satisfying for you, but also because that’s where the money is.
+When you want your business to stick around for the long term, to build something sustainable and to scale up to a more profitable business, you need to be working in your zone of genius.
+Not just because this will be more fun, more intrinsically interesting and satisfying for you but also because that’s where the money is.